1. Email is insecure.

-Typos are fairly common in email, but messages with several misspelled words, poor grammar or an unprofessional appearance are most likely not from an legitimate business and should be viewed with skepticism and/or simply deleted.
+Typos are fairly common in email, but messages with several misspelled words, poor grammar or an unprofessional appearance are most likely not from an legitimate business and should be viewed with skepticism or simply deleted.

 8. Email attachments can contain viruses and worms.

-To avoid opening attachments that contain viruses:
+Avoid opening attachments that contain viruses by:

 9. Real millionaires will never offer you money via email.

-Most malicious email has characteristics that are “off” in some way.
 If you find yourself wondering why you received a particular message, you should treat it with caution or simply delete it.